RenderKit/oidn/doc/api.md

 operation as soon as possible, and if that is fulfilled, it will raise an `OIDN_ERROR_CANCELLED` error.

+Please note that using a progress monitor callback function introduces some overhead, which may be significant on GPU devices, hurting performance.
+Therefore we recommend progress monitoring only for offline denoising, when denoising an image is expected to take several seconds.

 After setting all necessary parameters for the filter, the changes must be committed by calling